Learning Outcomes

 Where the property is in joint names, the starting point (presumption) is that equity follows the law, meaning the beneficial interest is also held jointly and equally (50/50).

-This presumption can be rebutted if evidence shows the parties had a different common intention, either at the time of acquisition or later (Stack v Dowden, Jones v Kernott).
+This presumption can be rebutted if evidence shows the parties had a different common intention, either at the time of acquisition or later.
 The court will again look at the whole course of dealing to ascertain the intended shares.
-Proving a different intention is difficult; unequal contributions alone are often not enough unless coupled with evidence of distinctly separate finances throughout the relationship.
+Proving a different intention is difficult; unequal contributions, standing alone, are usually not enough unless coupled with compelling evidence such as separate finances kept rigidly apart over the long term, or subsequent events evidencing a shift in common intention.

 Sole Name Cases